 By day Liz Johnson is a marketing manager.
 She makes time to write late at night—that’s when she thinks best anyway.
 Liz is the author of more than a dozen novels, a New York Times bestselling novella, and a handful of short stories.
-She’s a Christy Award finalist and a two-time ACFW Carol Award finalist.
+She’s a Christy Award finalist and a three-time ACFW Carol Award finalist.
 She makes her home in Phoenix, Arizona, where she enjoys exploring local music, theater, and doting on her nieces and nephews.
 She writes stories of true love filled with heart, humor, and happily ever afters.

 How long have you been writing?